matloff/regtools/UnbalancedClasses.md

 the algorithm, whether directly or indirectly, operates under the assumption that the true population class probabilities are each about 0.5.

-In the letter data, since the sampling was performed with the intention of having about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
+In the letter data, since the sampling was actually *designed* to have about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
 We know that is false, as the above table shows.

 So, if you do resampling to make your data balanced, you are fooling your ML algorithm.
 Though that conceivably could be done responsibly, it